Which one comes out on top?

 Ibn Majah Book 9, 1919, graded Hasan

 Now we can understand why Westerners feel such visceral anxiety towards the presence of a niqabi with 7 kids.
-Under their breath they whisper “oh such poor uneducated women…” but they hide the fears that these women represent.
-They hide the insecurity that they themselves feel when faced with women who are proud of their gender role and excel at it.
+Under their breath they whisper “oh such poor uneducated women…” but they actually fear what that these women represent.
+They hide an insecurity that they themselves feel when faced with women who are proud of their gender role and excel at it.
 They can sense their own mediocrity in a heartbeat, and in response spin themselves a tall tale of oppression to make sense of it all.
 “What woman would willingly saddle herself with such a burden?”
 “Oh it must be her domineering husband, or that barbaric religion!”
 For them, the concept of being a successful wife and mother for the sake of Allah and the abundant reward of the afterlife is simply a bizarre, alien idea that doesn’t even compute in their brains.
 When they see a fertile Muslim woman, they feel a type of inexplicable, irrational disgust.
 But their disgust has nothing to do with fertility itself; rather it is to whom has been bestowed with the fertility instead.
 It’s the multiplication of Muslims that stings them the most.

 Feminism was born out of a dissatisfaction with the status quo.
 Some changes brought by the movement are benign from an Islamic perspective, such as the right to equal pay and maternity leave.
 However, the beliefs that were adopted to attain these changes had lasting implications towards the concept of gender itself.
 The feminists’ proposed diagnoses – the evil of patriarchy – and the proposed solution – egalitarianism to men in all public aspects – ended up being both false and harmful to society as a whole.
 The fact of the matter is that ‘the male is not like the female,’ as Allah tells us.
 Trying to pigeon-hole women into the mold crafted for men is ultimately oppression on the women who don’t feel like they can compete with masculine traits and qualities.
 Instead of trying to masculinize our women, we should lionize femininity instead.
 This can only be done if we champion a separate, unique gender role specifically for women to the exclusion of men.
 Just because this role is dominant in the private sphere doesn’t make it inferior compared to the masculine public sphere.
 After all, it is ultimately unhealthy to prohibit oneself from having a substantial experience in both spheres.
 Humans weren’t designed to be completely public beings, but if one gender is to be tasked with the public role then Allah has chosen the male for that task.
 It’s patriarchal by secular metrics, yes, but who cares?
-If that’s what Allah wants, then no Muslim should feel the need to question Him.
+If that’s what Allah wants, then how can a Muslim argue?

 I said ‘should’ but the fact of the matter is that Muslim-feminist thinkers have decided to put all of their eggs into the feminist basket.
 To them, feminist moral standards become the inviolable presuppositions, the holy creed by which Islam is then manipulated and contorted to fit inside.
 Amina Wadud, the writer/”female imam” who is known for having called Prophet Ibrahim a “deadbeat dad” for leaving Hajaar and Ismaeel in the desert (despite being a direct command of Allah) is on record for saying Muslim women should consider saying “no” to the Qur’anic text of ayah 4:34 itself (Inside the Gender Jihad, Oxford, Oneworld (2006), p.
 200).
 It thus becomes a common theme among Muslim feminists that in order to maintain legitimacy in their feminism, they end up needing to find explanations around the very plain patriarchal texts of Islam.
 They argue that Islam and feminism are compatible, but as the anti-feminist debater Zara Faris points out, the fact that they themselves advocate for different, novel interpretations of Islam proves that the traditional Islamic understanding is simply incompatible with feminist belief.